joaomalho/Taurus/README.md

 Our tool is capable of detecting X-candle patterns in the market.

-Each candle pattern has an associated stop-loss target, take-profit target, and relevance level as outlined in the table below:
+Each candle pattern has an associated stop-loss target and relevance level as outlined in the table below:

 | Pattern Name               | Classification   | Candles Range Detection
 |:---------------------------|:-----------------|:--------------------------